aalmiray/griffon_sample_apps/devoxx/README.txt

 - custom look & feel (JTattoo's Noire)
 - use of icon sets (Crystal)
 - query REST APIs using the REST plugin
-- build tables and list with Glazedlists
+- build tables and lists with Glazedlists
+- apply custom cell renderers to tables

 Griffon 0.9 is the minimal version required to run this application however you can test it out without having Griffon installed, just